Art Therapy - Specialization in Counseling (M.A.)

 Why an M.A. in Art Therapy with a Specialization in Counseling from Seton Hill University?

-Seton Hill’s Art Therapy graduate program is both clinical and art-based, providing balanced training in clinical mental health care, community-based supports and art-based ways of knowing.
+Seton Hill’s Art Therapy graduate program - approved by the American Art Therapy Association - is both clinical and art-based, providing balanced training in clinical mental health care, community supports and art-based ways of knowing.
 As a student in the M.A. in Art Therapy with a Specialization in Counseling Program at Seton Hill University you will enjoy an academic experience that is reflective, transformative, collaborative and designed for livable learning.

-- Provides the educational requirements needed to attain credentials as a nationally recognized Board Certified Art Therapist (ATR-BC) and a Pennsylvania Licensed Professional Counselor (LPC).
+- The educational requirements needed to attain credentials as a nationally recognized Board Certified Art Therapist (ATR-BC) and a Pennsylvania Licensed Professional Counselor (LPC).

-- Features full-time core art therapy faculty along with expert faculty from related mental health fields.
+- Full-time core art therapy faculty along with expert faculty from related mental health fields.

-- Places significant emphasis upon self-exploration and personal growth, along with critical thinking and the acquisition of clinical skills.
+- Emphasis on self-exploration and personal growth, along with critical thinking and the acquisition of clinical skills.

-- Incorporates art-making throughout the curriculum in the fully-stocked art studios of Seton Hill’s award-winning Arts Center.
+- Art-making throughout the curriculum in the fully-stocked art studios of Seton Hill’s award-winning Arts Center.

-- Integrates coursework with firsthand experience as you learn and practice the artistic and therapeutic skills needed to be an effective, culturally competent and ethical provider of art therapy.
+- Coursework supported by firsthand experience as you learn and practice the artistic and therapeutic skills needed to be an effective, culturally competent and ethical provider of art therapy.

-- Is part of Seton Hill’s Mobile Learning Program, and provides all full-time students with MacBook Air laptops.
+- Seton Hill’s Mobile Learning Program provides all full-time students with MacBook Air laptops.